-- 3.1 That the Executive recommend for approval to Full Council the following: - a) the General Fund Capital Programme 2022-25, Baseline Development Pool and HRA Capital Programme 2022-25. - 3.2 Reason for Recommendations: - To ensure that the Council complies with its Constitution and legislative requirements in setting the budget for North Northamptonshire Council for 2022-23.
+- 3.1 It is recommended that the Full Council approve: - a) the General Fund Capital Programme 2022-25, Baseline Development Pool and HRA Capital Programme 2022-25. - 3.2 Reason for Recommendations: - To ensure that the Council complies with its Constitution and legislative requirements in setting the budget for North Northamptonshire Council for 2022-23.